Skip to main content

 subUnique user ID (stable, never changes)Primary key for linking to your DB

-emailUser's email (if email scope granted)Display, notifications
+emailUser's email (when available)Display, notifications

 first_nameUser's first namePersonalization